Course 1: Sat 15 - Sun 16 September 2018

 Sometimes we run one or both days of the course at other locations within 15 miles of Brighton.

-Get directions to our meeting point near the church in Stanmer Park.
+Get directions to our meeting point in Stanmer Park.

 If you intend to book accommodation, please check availability before booking a place, as accommodation in Brighton can be hard to find, especially over the summer months.

 Get details on local accommodation and Brighton Permaculture Trust supporters who can provide accommodation in their homes.

 Recommended introductory material

 The following provide good introductions to permaculture.
 It is not essential to have covered this material before the course.